A functional limit theorem for additive functionals: Wright-Fisher Diffusions

 \subsection{The scaling regime.}

-Using the notation of Section \ref{sec:diffusions} above, we consider a sequence $\seq{X_n}$ of diffusions on the state space $I_n=[0,1)$, and generally parameterized by three sequences $\seq{\tau_n}$, $\seq{\al_n}$ and $\seq{\beta_n}$ of strictly positive numbers.
+Using the notation of Section \ref{sec:diffusions}, we consider a sequence $\seq{X_n}$ of diffusions on the state space $I_n=[0,1)$, parameterized by three sequences $\seq{\tau_n}$, $\seq{\al_n}$ and $\seq{\beta_n}$ of strictly positive numbers.
 Their infinitesimal generators are given by